 The financial scheme or schemes adopted must be capable of addressing two sets of solutions.
-The first is the retrofit/operational limit/land use protection program necessary to solve the problem of persons presently living within areas subject to levels deemed adverse to public health, as determined by Task Group 3.
+The first is the retrofit/operational limit/land use protection program and a second second product the second s necessary to solve the most urgent public health and welfare (noise) problem, as determined by Task Group 3.
 A target date of 1978 or earlier for this solution will require substantial investments in the near future - during the early years of whatever revenue-producing system is adopted.
-The second, and less immediate problem, is posed by the long term abatement goals of gradually reducing noise impacts on noise sensitive land uses to levels below those found adverse to public welfare, as determined by Task Group 3.
-In the latter regard, the financial schemes adopted must be capable of producing a continued flow of revenue to fund ongoing land use protection programs at airports, and phased implementa - tion of more advanced retrofit or fleet retirement programs by airlines.
+The second, and less immediate problem, is posed by the long term abatement goals - of gradually reducing noise impacts on noise sensitive land uses to levels below those found adverse to public health and welfare, as determined by Task Group 3.
+In the latter regard, the financial schemes adopted must be capable of producing a continued flow of revenue to fund ongoing land use protection programs at airports, and phased implementation of more advanced retrofit or fleet retirement programs by airlines.